-There are also year-round events at the nearby pueblos of San Ildefonso, Santa Clara, Okay Owingeh, Pojoaque, Tesuque, Nambe and Jemez.
+There are also year-round events at the nearby pueblos of San Ildefonso, Santa Clara, Oh Kay Owingeh, Pojoaque, Tesuque, Nambe and Jemez.
 Located within 15 miles of Los Alamos is the world-famous Bandelier National Monument.
 The park, home of Native American cliff dwellings as well as many other ancient treasures, is open year round.
 Students at UNM-Los Alamos are fortunate to be able to draw on the rich tri-cultural heritage of the area and to explore all the area has to offer in terms of history, geology, and archaeology.
-In addition, UNM-Los Alamos students can take advantage of the outstanding collections of Mesa Public Library and the J. Robert Oppenheimer Study Center at Los Alamos National Laboratory, within two miles of the UNM-Los Alamos campus. science and electronics laboratories, a photography darkroom and art studios, together with general classrooms, solar technology area and a machine shop/welding area.
+In addition, UNM-Los Alamos students can take advantage of the outstanding collections of Mesa Public Library and the J. Robert Oppenheimer Study Center at Los Alamos National Laboratory, within two miles of the UNM-Los Alamos campus.